When to Recycle

 Know what’s recyclable

 When non-recyclable materials and/or contaminants are mixed in your recycling, extra sorting is required at the facility and it may result in the rejection of an entire load of recyclables.
 Recyclables can be mixed together in your recycling container.
 Review the Recycling Brochure or view the list of acceptable and not acceptable items below.
+You may also visit www.curbie.com for a more complete list of acceptable items.

 - Cartons/Containers: Gable tops and aseptic containers (juice boxes)